namhai923/namhai923.github.io/README.md

 ## Authors and Acknowledgment

+This guide is written by Minh Nam Hai Nguyen

 Thanks to Andrew Etter for an amazing book about technical writing which gives me motivation to write this instruction.
+Thanks to my group members for giving many good advices:
+- Ali Ahsen Muhammad Jafry Syed
+- Md Jannatul Nayem
+- Akashdeep Singh
+- Benjamin Zhou

 ## FAQs